Orange-OpenSource/casskop/documentation/troubleshooting.md

 INFO[0347] [cassandra-demo]: Delete PVC[data-cassandra-demo-dc2-rack3-0] OK
 ```

-The rack3 (and it's statefulset) has been removed, and the associated (empty) pvc deleted
+The rack3 (and its statefulset) has been removed, and the associated (empty) pvc deleted